d-luca727/ingotgame-prompt-list/README.md

 # Contributing to Ingot's Game

-This is the collection of ingot's game prompts.
+This is the collection of ingot's game deafult prompts.

 I threw in some AI generated prompts to start things off but will probably remove a lot of them, improve the difficulty system and add more creative ones.